mbenford/ngTagsInput/_pages/gettingstarted.md

 Just like the *tags-input* directive, several options are available for you to customize how the autocomplete will work.
 Check them out on the [API documentation]({{ site.baseurl }}/documentation/api) page.

+**IMPORTANT**: The *autocomplete* directive **does not** perform any filtering whatsoever.
+It provides your code with the text typed by the user so you can return a matching list of suggestions by using an appropriate solution for your application.

 ## Appearance

 By default, ngTagsInput uses a stylesheet that tries to mimic the look-and-feel of an ordinary input element.
 In